Stripe

 Founding Story

 Stripe was founded in 2010 by two brothers from Ireland, Patrick Collison (CEO) and John Collison.
-The pair first came to the US in 2006, aged 18 and 16, respectively.
-The pair demonstrated early promise: the year prior, Patrick had won a national Irish competition for young scientists with his project “Croma: a new dialect of LISP” (LISP is a programming language developed at MIT), leading an Irish newspaper at the time to dub him “the smartest redhead in Ireland”.
+The pair came to the US in 2006, at ages 18 and 16, respectively.
+The prior year, Patrick had won a national Irish competition for young scientists with his project “Croma: a new dialect of LISP” (LISP is a programming language developed at MIT), leading an Irish newspaper at the time to dub him “the smartest redhead in Ireland”.

-Having arrived in the US, the two brothers applied to Y Combinator with a startup idea for tracking software for eBay sellers, only to join up with another pair of brothers already in the program with a similar idea.
-That startup, Auctomatic, was acquired for $5 million in 2008.
-In 2009, John enrolled at Harvard, placing him near his elder brother who was at MIT.
-Having noticed the difficulty of accepting payments over the Internet, the pair began working on Stripe at this time, which was then known as /dev/payments.
-Over the course of many months, they grew increasingly focused on this project until, after almost a year, they dropped out to work on the company full-time.
+Observing the difficulty of accepting payments over the Internet, the pair began working on Stripe during college, which was then known as /dev/payments.
+They grew increasingly focused on this project until, after almost a year, they both dropped out of college to work on the company full-time.
 The brothers raised their first round of funding in 2010 from Y Combinator, although they did not participate in the accelerator’s demo day.

-At the time, startups had no easy options for payment processing.
-Setting up with banks involves weeks of administrative work and lots of fees.
-PayPal, the other option, was also complicated to set up and came with its own issues, including taking up to 60 days to provide access to funds and lacking a white-label solution. /dev/payments, by contrast, was built to be a developer-friendly product that could be integrated with a simple seven-line code snippet, which was especially appealing to startups.
+At the time, there were few straightforward options for startups to process payments.
+Setting up with banks involved weeks of administrative work and often incurred substantial fees.
+PayPal, a popular alternative option, was also complicated to set up and came with its own issues, including taking up to 60 days to provide access to funds and lacking a white-label solution. /dev/payments, by contrast, was built to be a developer-friendly product that could be integrated with a simple seven-line code snippet, which was especially appealing to startups.

 Product